Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 She promoted the study of Confucianism and Buddhism and encouraged the translation of foreign texts into Chinese.

-These initiatives helped to increase access to education and knowledge and contributed to the flourishing of Chinese culture and civilization.
+These initiatives increased access to education and contributed to the flourishing of Chinese culture and civilization.

 Additionally, Wu was a patron of the arts and oversaw a period of significant artistic and cultural development in China.